webplatform/docs/guides/html_structural_elements/index.md

   display: block;
 }</syntaxhighlight>

-This solves all your HTML5 element problems for all browsers except one.
-Older versions of Internet Explorer refuse to allow styling of unknown elements, but this can be fixed by inserting a line of JavaScript into the head of your document for each element:
+This solves your HTML5 element problems for all browsers except one.
+Older versions of Internet Explorer refuse to allow styling of unknown elements, but this can be fixed by inserting a small section of JavaScript into the head of your document that declares each element:

 <syntaxhighlight lang="javascript"><script>
     document.createElement('article');